MichielDerhaeg/build-linux/README.md

 BOOT_IMAGE=/boot/vmlinuz-4.4.0-71-generic root=UUID=83066fa6-cf94-4de3-9803-ace841e5066c ro
 ```
 These are the arguments passed to your kernel when it's booted.
 The 'root'
-options tells our kernel which device holds the root filesystem that needs to be
+option tells our kernel which device holds the root filesystem that needs to be
 mounted at '/'.
 The kernel needs to know this or it won't be able to boot.
 There
 are different ways of identifying your the root filesystem.
 Using a UUID is a
 good way because it is a unique identifier for the filesystem generated when you